pietype/whisper-python/.project/tasks.md

 [ ] Write better lexer tests
       I messed up the tests by trying to reuse expressions from the parser tests.
     Write tests that actually test lexer logic.
-[ ] Refactor whisper code out of runtime
+[ ] Refactor whisper ast code out of runtime
       Preferably use pure whisper
   [ ] Native interface
 [ ] Interactive Debugger